Josh-Riding/Josh-Riding/README.md

 ### 🎉 Fun Zone
 When I’m not coding, you can find me:
-- 🏋️‍♂️ Weightlifting and tackling new fitness challenges.
+- 🏋️‍♂️ Weightlifting
-- 📚 Reading fantasy novels and brainstorming DnD campaign ideas.
+- 📚 Reading
-- 🍳 Experimenting in the kitchen and trying out new recipes.
+- 🎲 Playing DnD
+- 🍳 Cooking

 ---